mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 # Components

-<p class="description">The theme's components key allows you to customize a component without wrapping it in another component.
-You can change the styles, the default props, and more.</p>
+<p class="description">Customizing the components using its keys inside the theme enables you to achieve styling consistency across your application.</p>

 ## Default props

-You can change the default of every prop of a MUI component.
+Every Material UI component comes, out-of-the-box, with default values set for each of its props.
-A `defaultProps` key is exposed in the theme's `components` key for this use case.
+If you want to change how your component looks by default, use the `defaultProps` key exposed in the theme's `components` key.
+Like so:

 ```js
 const theme = createTheme({